 HSA Home Warranty makes filing a service request easy.
 You speak to a customer service representative at 800-367-1448 or use the online Request Service page.
 An HSA representative will contact a service technician within 48 hours of receiving your request, and a technician will call you to schedule an appointment.
 You’ll then be responsible for the trade service fee for the appointment.

 One of the best ways to research home warranty companies is by reading third-party reviews.
 You can discover what actual customers are saying about them before you choose to do business with them.
 Make sure to check out HSA Home Warranty reviews and other home warranty providers from sources like the Better Business Bureau (BBB) before signing up.

 How to Get a Quote from HSA Home Warranty

 You can view available warranty plans in your state by using HSA’s online coverage cost estimator.
 For a customized quote, you can call 800-367-1448.

 Is HSA Home Warranty Right for You?

-HSA offers comprehensive coverage at affordable rates, and with the available upgrades and add-ons, you can design your coverage to offer even more protection.
-The major downside to this company is the fact that coverage isn’t offered in 24 states, so you may or may not qualify for a warranty, depending on where you live.
+HSA Home Warranty offers comprehensive coverage at affordable rates, and with the available upgrades and add-ons, you can design your coverage to offer even more protection.
+The major downside to this home warranty provider is the fact that they don’t offer nationwide coverage, so you may or may not qualify for an HSA warranty, depending on where you live.
 The fact that it can take HSA up to 48 hours to contact a technician after receiving a service call request is another downside.

-If you’re looking for comprehensive coverage, HSA delivers, with multiple upgrade and add-on options.
+If you’re looking for comprehensive coverage, HSA Home Warranty delivers, with multiple upgrade and add-on options.
 Navigating your coverage options can be a challenge since coverage and rates vary from state to state.
-If you live in one of the states covered by HSA, then this may be a home warranty company worth considering, but do read some reviews when deciding if this company is for you.
+If you live in one of the 24 states covered by HSA Home Warranty, then this may be a home warranty company worth considering, but do read some reviews when deciding if this company is for you.